DeLonghi La Specialista Arte Review 2023: There’s a Lot to Like!

 Milk Foam

 If the EC9155MB has one crowning feature, it’s probably the My LatteArt steam wand.
-As a former professional barista, I’ve got high standards for steam wands, especially those that claim to be commercial grade.
+As a former professional barista, I’ve got high standards for steam wands, especially those claiming to be commercial grade.

 So, I hope it carries a little weight when I tell you the built-in milk frother isn’t a disappointment.
 To DeLonghi’s credit, the steam wand feels like it could go toe-to-toe with other commercial grade steam wands I’ve seen.
 Not only does the angle of the jet help you distribute the milk foam more evenly, the nozzle design should give you more precise air pressure.